Click here for a current schedule of Health and Wellness workshops

 Prevent Falls

-Falling does not have to be “just a part of aging.”
+Falling is not a normal part of aging.
 Many things can be done to prevent falls.
-A Matter of Balance is an award-winning program that emphasizes practical strategies to reduce the fear of falling and gently increase activity levels.
+A Matter of Balance is an award-winning program emphasizing practical strategies to reduce the fear of falling while gently increasing activity levels.
 Participants meet in small groups once per week for eight weeks, and learn to view falls as controllable, set realistic goals, change their environment to reduce risk factors, and master exercises to increase strength and balance.

 BingocizeR

-Bingocize combines the fun of Bingo and the importance of health education.
-While enjoying a game of Bingo, participants will be presented with added questions and exercises about health.
-This program will:
+Bingocize combines the fun of Bingo with the benefits of health education.
+While enjoying a game of Bingo, participants are presented with questions and exercises focused on health.
+This program:

-- improve body strength, gait, balance and range of motion
+- improves body strength, gait, balance and range of motion

-- reduce falls by increasing knowledge of fall risks
+- reduces falls by increasing knowledge of fall risks

 - Bingocize and Exercise